 What is BPA?

 There has been much debate about these studies and even entire countries cannot agree on the safety issues.
 For example, Canada has banned the use of BPA, while the European Safety Authority has declared it perfectly safe.
-This week there is a conference on BPA to hash out the global consensus of the risks in using it.
+In November 2010 there was a conference on BPA to hash out the global consensus of the risks in using it.
+And there has been a lot of discussion since then.

 So, is BPA Really in Home Canning Lids?

 Yes.
-Unfortunately, BPA is in most 2-piece metal canning lids that come with standard canning jars here in America.
+Unfortunately at the time of this original posting, BPA was in most 2-piece metal canning lids that come with standard canning jars here in America.
 It is used in the coating that prevents the lid from rusting.
+(However, see recent update to this below)

 So, as we are trying to do something good for our bodies (no preservatives) and good for the environment (eating locally), we suddenly discover that there is something potentially dangerous in the lid of our jar!
 What are we to do?